lsst-dm/dmtn-056/dataunits.rst

 Different versions of the same camera (due to e.g. changes in hardware) should still correspond to a single Camera :ref:`DataUnit`.
 There are thus multiple ``afw.cameraGeom.Camera`` objects associated with a single Camera :ref:`DataUnit`; the most natural approach to relating them would be to store the ``afw.cameraGeom.Camera`` as a :ref:`VisitRange` :ref:`Dataset`.

+The Collimated Beam Projector (CBP) state and the CBP spectrograph will be represented by distinct Camera DataUnits, allowing changes in state and spectrograph observations to be represented as :ref:`Visits <Visit>` with those Cameras.
+These are associated with main-camera :ref:`Visits <Visit>` that represent observations of the CBP by the :ref:`VisitSelfJoin <sql_VisitSelfJoin>` table.

 Like :ref:`SkyMap` but unlike every other :ref:`DataUnit`, :ref:`Cameras <Camera>` are represented by a polymorphic class hierarchy in Python rather than a single concrete class.

 Value: